 Yellowstone National Park is the 4th most visited national park with over 4 million visitors annually.
 It is located mostly in Wyoming but also extends into Montana and Idaho.
 Yellowstone is most likely, unlike anything you have seen before!
 Your kids will love it!

-Old Faithful is the most well known geyser in the park.
+Old Faithful is the most well-known geyser in the park.
 Eruptions can produce 3700- 8400 gallons of boiling water 106 ft into the sky.
-It really is a site to behold.
+It really is a sight to behold.

-A visitor center located at the Old Faithful site.
+A visitor center is located at the Old Faithful site.
 There are park rangers at this location ready to guide and direct you to the many amazing sites throughout the park.

 Taking Kids to Yellowstone